Germanilu/Proyecto-Videoconsola/README.md

-# Video Console Project, done with HTML/CSS and a small JavaScript function :video_game:
+# :video_game: Video Console Project, made with HTML/CSS and JavaScript

 *If you prefer you can read this in* [Spanish](/README-ESP.md)